blizzhackers/documentation/kolbot/PlugY.md

 ## Configuring D2BS and Kolbot for PlugY single player.

-1. To set PlugY stash enabled for all your characters:
+1. If want to play only Single Player and set PlugY stash enabled for all your characters and profiles:

     a) Go to \d2bs\kolbot\libs\core and open Config.js